Last updated: May 21, 2021

 Plerdy does not collect personal data of your visitors when collecting data on user behavior from the website pages, namely the heatmap and video session.

 Plerdy respects any type of intellectual property our Users share with us.
 We transparently process this data to provide the agreed Services, complete projects, and meet our Clients’ goals.
-We never sell User information and never provide it to third parties.
-We guarantee that any information we receive will remain confidential, and we will not use it for purposes other than stipulated in this Policy.
+We never sell Users’ information and never provide it to third parties.
+We guarantee that any information we receive will remain confidential, and we will not use it for purposes other than those stipulated in this Policy.
 Nevertheless, upon a valid order of a court, government, or law officials, Plerdy may disclose the information we obtained from Users.
 We reveal only the personal data necessary to satisfy the law’s requirements and settle any dispute between you and Plerdy.

 Plerdy strives to make sure that the information provided by Users always remains protected by storing it on secure servers and using advanced data processing practices, including modern security and encryption technologies.
 This Website has security measures that prevent misuse, alteration, and loss of the data stored.
-All the information received via HTTPS is authenticated, and SSL/TLS encryption, TLS 1.3 – Enable the latest version of the TLS protocol for improved security and performance.
+All the information received via HTTPS is authenticated, and SSL/TLS encryption, TLS 1.3 enables the latest version of the TLS protocol for improved security and performance.
 This state-of-the-art encryption technology scrambles any information sent from your computer to make it utterly incomprehensible in the case of interception.
-In addition, anytime you are using a certain section of the Website, you will see a padlock on your browser screen.
+In addition, any time you are using a certain section of the Website, you will see a padlock on your browser screen.
 This way, you can be sure that you are using a secure link and all information is encrypted.
 Plerdy also insists that you do not disclose your login credentials to any third party to avoid information disclosure.

-The Hetzner data center is certified according to DIN ISO / IEC 27001, which guarantees the security of information on the servers.
+The Hetzner data center is certified according to DIN ISO/IEC 27001, which guarantees the security of information on the servers.
 In addition, the data center staff receive regular information security training, and it is only the data center technical support specialists who have direct access to the server at the time of the work.

 When you use Plerdy, we may place temporary files known as cookies in your browser.
 These files may associate some information with a visitor to help us improve our Services.
-For instance, cookies allow Plerdy to make its tools easier to use by remembering user login information (but no password).
+For instance, cookies allow Plerdy to make its tools easier to use by remembering user login information (but not password).
 As a result, you will be able to avoid entering all login information manually every time you sign in.
 Cookies may also be used for ad personalization and security purposes.
 Plerdy respects the privacy of our Users and processes cookies according to the EU standards.

 We use the email address you share in our contact/order form to send you notifications about your order.
 We may also send you occasional newsletters from Plerdy if you agree to receive them.
 We do not share your email address with third parties and do not use it for any other purpose.